iLert/docs/integrations/sensu.md

 4. Open the Sensu web UI to see the events the `file_exists` check is generating.
 Visit http://127.0.0.1:3000, and log in as the admin user \(created during initialization when you installed the Sensu backend\).
 The failing check’s events will be listed on the **Events** page.

-5. The Incident should be created on the Sensu Alert Source on iLert's side as well
+5. The Alert should be created on the Sensu Alert Source on iLert's side as well

 6. To complete your workflow, restore the file that you removed so Sensu sends a resolution to iLert: